HomeBlog

 To decide how to track mileage for work, you should also understand that there are two methods for claiming a tax write-off on your business mileage - the standard mileage rate or the actual expense method.

-It's essential to choose one of them before you start tracking mileage for work because the method decides what kind of calculation you will use, how your records will look like, and what evidence you need to collect.
+Choosing one of them before you start tracking mileage for work is essential because the method decides what kind of calculation you will use, how your records will look, and what evidence you need to collect.

 The standard mileage rate method